ScipioWright/Archipelago-SW/worlds/animal_well/docs/en_ANIMAL WELL.md

 We recommend you find all of the eggs, all of the equipment items, and as many bunnies as you can before playing this randomizer.

 ## What does randomization do to this game?
-All items you can find in chests (eggs, toys, keys, matches) are shuffled into the item pool.
+All items you normally find in chests (eggs, toys, keys, matches) are shuffled into the item pool.
+Locations that contain random items from the item pool include opening chests, as well as optionally finding bunnies, lighting candles, and eating fruits.

 ## What is the goal of ANIMAL WELL when randomized?
 The standard goal is the same as the vanilla game.
 Find the 4 flames and set off the fireworks at the end.